dfx81/blog/_posts/2020-07-21-blog-site-launched.md

 - Project updates/dev diary
 - Random memes

 Oh yeah, this site is powered by [Jekyll](http://jekyllrb.com) so I can use Markdown to author my posts instead of editing HTML files.
-This site also uses [Bootstrap](https://getbootstrap.com/) to style some stuff.